The Long Ordeal of Whistleblower Chelsea Manning

 A worldwide campaign grew, petitioning President Barack Obama to grant clemency to Manning, the longest-held whistleblower in U.S. history.
 Obama has issued more commutations and pardons than any president, mostly to nonviolent drug offenders.
 On Tuesday, he granted over 209 commutations and 64 pardons.
 Commutations reduce or eliminate the balance of a convicted person’s prison sentence, while a pardon wipes clean the individual’s record, removing the guilty verdict entirely.
 Presidential pardons and commutations cannot be reversed.
 Among those commutations granted Tuesday was one for Chelsea Manning.

 With just two days remaining as president, Barack Obama held his final news conference at the White House.
 The first question was about his decision to free Manning.
 It was posed by a Reuters reporter.
 Obama replied, “Chelsea Manning has served a tough prison sentence. ...
-It has been my view that given she went to trial; that due process was carried out; that she took responsibility for her crime; that the sentence that she received was very disproportionate relative to what other leakers had received; and that she had served a significant
+It has been my view that given she went to trial; that due process was carried out; that she took responsibility for her crime; that the sentence that she received was very disproportionate relative to what other leakers had received; and that she had served a significant amount of time; that it made sense to commute and not pardon her sentence. ...
+I feel very comfortable that justice has been served.”

 Chelsea Manning is expected to be released on May 17.